The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 A Southern favorite that combines the crunch of celery with creamy, tangy pimento cheese.

 If you’re making homemade pimento cheese, mix sharp cheddar with cream cheese, diced pimentos, and a touch of mayo.
 You can prepare this a few days ahead and keep it in the fridge.
+Just bring the celery stalks separately and assemble at the picnic spot for maximum crunch.

 Don’t Forget Drinks